Scritik/prestui/README.md

-## PrestUI: RiotJS-based UI library for PrestaShop
+## PrestUI: UI library for PrestaShop modules

 PrestUI is an UI library to help you develop interfaces for your PrestaShop modules.
-It allows you to write one concise html, compatible with all recent versions of PrestaShop (1.5 and 1.6).
+It allows you to write one concise html, compatible with all recent versions of PrestaShop (1.5, 1.6 and 1.7).
 PrestUI will automatically adapt depending on which PrestaShop version the module is used on.

 Eg, you can write: